seba-1511/specialists/paper/paper.md

 <!--1 par: describe greedy singles and greedy pairs.-->

 # Experiments
 We investigate the performance of the aforementioned algorithms on the CIFAR-10 and CIFAR-100 datasets (Krizhevsky, 2009).
 Both datasets contain similar images, partitioned in 45'000 train, 5'000 validation, and 10'000 test images.
 They contain 10 and 100 classes respectively.
 For both experiments we train the generalist network on the train set only, and use the validation set for clustering purposes.
 As we are interested in the clustering performance we did not augment nor pre-process the images.
-Note that when trained on the horizontally flipped training and validation set our baseline algorithm reaches 10.18% and 32.22% misclassification error, which is competitive with the current state-of-the-art presented in Springenberg & al. (2015).
+Note that when trained on the horizontally flipped training and validation set our baseline algorithm reaches 10.18% and 32.22% misclassification error respectively, which is competitive with the current state-of-the-art presented in Springenberg & al (2015).

 Following Courbariaux & al (2015), the baseline network is based on the conclusions of Simonyan & al (2015) and uses three pairs of batch-normalized